merzann/english-level-test/README.md

 ## Overview
 This Python application assesses a student's English level based on vocabulary, grammar, and text comprehension.
 Results are recorded in Google Sheets, saved to a JSON file  and then exported to Zapier to automatically send an email to the student with their results.
-The application is part of a learning platform from a Homestay Host & English Tutor who uses the results for developping an individual course plan for each student to address their needs in the most efficient way.
 The error handling is robust and user-friendly, accounting for common errors caused by user action such as out of the bound or incorrect character input as well as for system issues, e.g. data not correctly pulled or pushed from and to external sheets or data not transmitted correctly to trigger the automated email to the user after completing the test.

-A live version of my project:
+The application is part of a learning platform and is planned to be used for developing an individual course plan for students based on the results to address their needs and learning goals in the most efficient way.
+The results from the assessment test can also be used to make recommendations for future studies or help students choose the right course to start with on their language learning journey.

+The live link can be found here - https://english-level-test-f602597137c6.herokuapp.com/

 ![Responsive Mockup](readme_media/mockup.png)